 Gamblers around the world know that there’ll always be ups and downs when playing online casino games, but wouldn’t it be nice if you could get a healthy dose of luck to turn a bad run around?
 Coming up, we take a look at some good-luck charms for gambling that might invite Lady Luck to the table or to your online slots.

 The acorn is a charm that has connections to different cultures throughout history.
 The British have long believed the acorn can help protect against ailments that affect the body.
-In Norse mythology, the oak tree and acorn are connected with the God of Lightning, Thor, and it was believed keeping acorns in your home could protect your house from lightning.
+In Norse mythology, the oak tree and acorn are connected with the god of lightning, Thor, and it was believed that keeping acorns in your home could protect your house from lightning.

 Today, it’s still viewed by many as a symbol of good luck, and it’s believed that wearing an acorn charm could bring you good fortune.